Security-Onion-Solutions/securityonion-docs/nids.rst

 More Information
 ----------------

-- For more information about Suricata, please see the :ref:`Suricata`_ section.
+- For more information about Suricata, please see the :ref:`suricata`_ section.